JvanKatwijk/dab-server/README.md

 Running the server is simply by executing "./dab-server"

-The server might be called with some parameters for setting the (initial) gain

-The settings of the gain as well as the status of the different channels are stored in a file ".dab-server.ini", kept in the home directory of the user.
+The server stores some results - i.e. the channel names where DAB data night be found, gain setting etc - in an ini file, which is - by default - kept in /usr/local/src.
+The name can be changed in the include file in the _dab-decoder.h" file.

 The server will send its audio output to the soundcard of the machine it runs on.